ashish-chopra/Structures/README.md

 I want to contribute!
 -------------------------
 Awesome!
 Please fork the repository and branch it & start developing a new feature or fix a bug.
 Then send a pull request.
 I will review the submissions and add it into the main repo.
-Please be sure to checkout the contribution guidelines to reduce friction!
+Read few classes, and you will pick up our convention easily.
+I will publish a contribution guideline shortly.

 Initial contributors in the repo -
  1. [Ashish Chopra - @ashish-chopra](https://github.com/ashish-chopra)
  2. [Tarun Jain - @JainTarunJain](https://github.com/JainTarunJain)

+And also thanks to many contributors for their submissions.
+I will keep adding them here.
+ 1. Shivam Goel
+ 2. Havan Aggarwal
+ 3. Gansai

 License
 ----------------